evoldoers/machineboss/README.md

 ### Encoding binary data as non-repeating DNA

+This example implements the DNA storage code of [Goldman _et al_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3672958/).
-We use prefix search (`--prefix-encode` and `--prefix-decode`) for this example, as beam search is unreliable in this case (terminates prematurely when encoding).
+We use prefix search (`--prefix-encode` and `--prefix-decode`) rather than beam search, which is unreliable in this case (terminates prematurely when encoding).

 To encode: